gmartinez-dbai/slow-query-doctor/docs/slow_query_log_setup.md

 ## 4. Run Example Slow Queries

-Use psql or your SQL client to run the queries in docs/examples/example_slow_queries.sql.
+See [Usage Examples](../examples.md) for example slow queries to run and analyze.

 ## 5. Collect and Analyze Logs